 Do some detective work.

-There are definitely ways to establish a potential client’s budget, and it can be a great way of working out what you’ll be able to charge them.
+There are definitely ways to establish a potential client’s budget and it can be a great way of working out what you’ll be able to charge them too.
 Once you know what they can afford and have a ballpark idea of what they are likely to have paid people in the past, you can adapt your price accordingly.
-It also works in your favour because if that same client expects to hire your skills for a cheap price – despite the fact you know that they had a £50 million funding round last year – you’re probably best to run for the hills.
+It also works in your favour because if that same client expects to get you cheap, despite the fact you know that they had a £50 million funding round last year, you should probably run for the hills.
 Look into the company; if it’s a limited company, find out its age and key financial statistics like turnover and any debt.

-Another good general rule of thumb is that if a first-time client is an unknown quantity, you might want to charge slightly higher to cover yourself for the possibility of problems.
+Another good general rule of thumb is that if a first-time client is a bit of an unknown quantity, you might want to charge slightly higher to cover yourself for the possibility of problems.
 This also works conversely for familiar clients, who you may want to give a preferential rate to.

 Choose a pricing strategy.

 Pricing for jobs is usually either time or project-based.
 Time is when you log your hours or days and then invoice the client for it; project is when you work out how long you think a piece of work will take and supply the client with a fixed-price.
 The strategy you go for will usually depend on the job but generally it’s best to try and work out how much time it’ll take, rather than a fixed cost.
 You should also always remember that most projects take more time than expected and you should make room for this.